MultiSafepay/docs/content/security-and-legal/payment-regulations/sca.md

 ## Exemptions

-Transactions are exempt from SCA requirements if they are:
+MultiSafepay supports the following exemptions (on request):

 - Low value payments (LVP), i.e. under 30 EUR
-- Subject to transaction risk analysis (TRA)
+- Payments subject to transaction risk analysis (TRA)
-- Safelisted
-- Recurring payments, if the initial transaction was successfully authenticated
-- Corporate payments

-MultiSafepay supports LVP and TRA exemptions (on request), which can help you optimize [conversion](/getting-started/glossary/#conversion-rate) and minimize risk.
+This can help you optimize [conversion](/getting-started/glossary/#conversion-rate) and minimize risk.

 To apply, email the Integration Team at <integration@multisafepay.com>